riscv-software-src/riscof/docs/source/testformat.rst

     These statements specify which macros to be defined for the part to run and their values(optional).
     * The macro specifies the name of the macro.
-    * Multiple macros can be specified using a comma inbetween them.
+    * Multiple macros can be specified using a comma in-between them.
     * A keylist specifying the path of the field whose value has to be passed as the value of the macro can also be given.
     * A function along with the arguments can also be specified.
 At runtime the function is called using the specified arguments and its return values are assigned to the macro(s) specified.
 The list of functions supported are as follows.